 - Credits: 120

-- The qualification is open access and Credo Business College undertakes an initial assessment to determine at which stage of the qualification the learner should begin.
-This involves examining the learners previous learning and current skills in accounting.
+- The qualification is open access and potential learners will undertake an initial assessment to determine at which stage of the qualification the learner should begin.

 - To study this course, learners need to be competent in: